-In case you haven’t heard, LinkedIn now has 610+ million members – establishing itself as a hotbed of job search activity, with recruiters pursuing candidates and job seekers vying for attention from hiring decision-makers.
+LinkedIn now has 900+ million members – and continues to be a hotbed of job search activity, with job seekers vying for attention.

-With such fierce competition, you’ll need to employ aggressive keyword and SEO strategies in order to be found for a choice job.
+With such fierce competition, you’ll need to employ aggressive keyword and SEO (findability) strategies in order to be found by recruiters and employers.

-Here are the best ways to boost your findability on LinkedIn and optimize your Profile for SEO, including search algorithm strategy and keyword adjustments:
+Here are the best ways to boost your presence on LinkedIn and optimize your Profile for SEO, including search algorithm strategy and keyword adjustments:

 1 – Add Keywords to Your LinkedIn Profile That Represent Your Top Skills.

-To find keywords, first peruse job descriptions and look for common terms.
-By putting the job requirements into a word cloud application (such as Tag Crowd), you’ll be able to see which keywords are mentioned most frequently.
-For example, a Plant Manager job description yielded keywords such as Service, Compliance, Quality Regulations, and Safety.
+To find keywords for your Profile, first review job postings to identify skills, then put these items into a word cloud (such as Tag Crowd) to see which terms are mentioned most frequently.
+For example, a Plant Manager job yielded keywords such as Service, Compliance, Quality Regulations, and Safety.

-The main reason to add keywords?
+Why should you add keywords?
 You’ll never know exactly how employers are searching for candidates like you.
-Therefore, the more phrases you add on LinkedIn, the more likely you’ll be coming up in search results – improving your chances of becoming a viable candidate for an open job.
+Therefore, the more phrases you add on LinkedIn, the more likely you’ll be coming up in search results – improving your chances.

 2 – Improve The Keyword Density of Your LinkedIn Profile.